 Laminated perimeter beams and the interior purlins.
 Steel connections and bolts that connect the beams to the arches.

-2x6 or 2x8” (nominal sizes) #1 grade, Southern Yellow Pine wood decking, tongue and groove and end-matched, is nailed to the top of the beams.
+2x6 or 2x8” (nominal sizes) #1 grade, Southern Yellow Pine wood decking, tongue and groove is nailed to the top of the beams.
 Galvanized nails to attach the deck to the beams.

 2x2” nominal nailers to be attached to the roof deck at the eave.
 The fascia is nailed to the deck and the nailer.
 Galvanized nails to attach the nailers to the deck.